Remote Access Windows Computing (Terminal Servers)

 High-performance computing is handled by the CSDE pool in Hyak, the UW-Wide High Performance Computing cluster.
 All Hyak access is authenticated by UW NetID and requires two-factor authentication via “DUO”.
 If you are a UW student, you can also join the UW HPC club and access the larger STF Hyak pool.
 (You can still connect from the CSDE Unix systems to Hyak if you use this allocation pool.)

-To use the CSDE Hyak nodes (ikt only as of 11/2017), all of the following must be done:
+To use the CSDE Hyak nodes (both mox and ikt as of 11/2019), all of the following are required:

 - CSDE Computing admins must add your UW NetID to the group “u_hyak_csde” to enable access.
 Request Hyak access from firstname.lastname@example.org.

 - You need to have DUO two-factor enrollment enabled on your UWNETID.
 CSDE Help must do this on your behalf if you are not a current UW member.
 If you are a current UW member you can enroll your device yourself

 - You must enroll a compatible two factor device in the UW Duo system.

 - You must add the Hyak server and the Lolo server (storage system) to your UW NetID self-services pages.
 To do this, click here, click “Computing Services,” check the the “Hyak Server” and “Lolo Server” boxes in the “Inactive Services” section, click “Subscribe” at the bottom of the page, and click “Finish.”
 After subscribing, it may take up to an hour to be fully provisioned.

 You’ll need to SSH into Hyak using your UW NetID username and password.
 It will ask you to approve using DUO 2-factor.
 Depending on which cluster you want, use the hostname:

 - Mox.hyak.uw.edu 2018 version of cluster